 Site area (Ha) 0.1

 Approximate dwelling yield 8

-The site is an area of open land located to the rear of the Greyhound Public House and is elevated to the rear.
+The site is an area of open land lo Public House and is elevated to t ,

 - Tree preservation orders adjacent to the site boundary will need to be considered and accommodated within the design of any proposals. - Appropriate access to be provided from Upper St John Street and sufficient parking to be provided in line with the Sustainable Design SPD.